 Six teens and a dog go on a ski weekend but how many of them will return?
 When Sam, her brother, and 4 friends go on a ski weekend, the last thing they expect is to crash in a snowbank with little food and no cell phone reception.
 What would you do to survive this isolation novel?

 What a cute story.
-Taking place at a dated luxury hotel at Christmas time, there is an abundance of antics afoot.
+Taking place at a dated luxury hotel at Christmas time and culminating with a Year Year’s Eve ball, there is an abundance of antics afoot.
 Jewel thieves, ghosts, kid-nappers, back-door dealings, and teenage drama fill this wonderful holiday book.

-This Young Adult Christmas book is an adorable read for the holiday season and a perfect feel-good book for as well.
+This young adult Christmas book is an adorable read for the holiday season and a perfect feel-good book as well.
+If you are looking for books about New Year’s Eve, this is an adorable pick.

 Middle-Grade Winter Books